How to Estimate the Manufacturing Cost for a New Electronic Product (Case Study: Bluetooth Device)

 In most cases I recommend that you start by selling directly to the consumer.
 Get some initial sales under your belt, and use that success to start selling your product through retailers.

-In part two we priced out everything that goes into manufacturing the product to estimate the manufacturing cost for the product.
-We also looked at how to determine the suggested retail price based on the estimated manufacturing cost.
+Then, we priced out everything that goes into manufacturing the product to estimate the manufacturing cost for the product.
+We also looked at how to determine the suggested retail price based on the estimated manufacturing cost, and how to calculate your profit margin.